orsonteodoro/nano-ycmd/README.md

 Working with some of these languages require additional requirements:

-*Javascript support requires a .tern-project project file to work.
+*JavaScript support requires both .tern-project and .tern-config project file to work.

 *C# support requires a .sln project file to work.